The Top 9 Reasons You Do Not Have 100% Inventory Accuracy

 Do you have inventory that's easy to miss if it's gone?
 Is there a threat of it being stolen?
 If so, make sure your inventory security is airtight.

 If your inventory is made up of cinderblocks and anvils, you may have less of a pilferage problem than the guy selling smartphones and gold coins.

 Your best bet is to stick to a cycle count as many times as you feel necessary.

-Make sure you know what unit of measure (UOM) you're using.
-And make sure your supplier and your customer are on the same wave length.
+Make sure you know what unit of measure (UOM) you're using, and that your supplier and your customer are on the same wavelength.

-To do so, make sure you aren't ordering your supplies in ounces when your supplier is shipping you bottles.
+To do so, confirm that you aren't ordering your supplies in ounces when your supplier is shipping you bottles.
 And make sure your customer isn't buying cases.
-You'll need to make sure all three of you have the same UOM.
+You'll need to be certain that all three of you have the same UOM.